jina-ai/executors/jinahub/rankers/SimpleRanker/README.md

-# ✨ MinRanker
+# ✨ SimpleRanker

-**MinRanker** is a class aggregates the score of the matched doc from the matched chunks.
+**SimpleRanker** is a class aggregates the score of the matched doc from the matched chunks.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->